OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Defect EVENT type

+This event contains information about elements found in the 2-dimensional data (for example a picture) that exceed defined thresholds.
 A defect can be, for example, an image of a rail showing a damage of the surface.
 This defect is recorded by a system.
 However, it may happen that this error is not one (incorrectly detected), this information can be specified afterwards (attribute "PossibleValidationResults").
 Defects are always channel bound and recorded or evaluated by a system.
 In the following, the elements and attributes that occur in a *Defect* as XML are described in more detail.